-Licence applications for the import/export of materials and goods that are capable of being used to manufacture nuclear weapons or for missile technology production are assessed rigorously in accordance with stringent criteria.
+Licence applications for the import and export of materials and goods that are capable of being used to manufacture nuclear weapons or for missile technology production are assessed rigorously in accordance with stringent criteria.
 In addition to the provision of the necessary technical information, a licence application should also be accompanied by :

-Licence applications for the import/export of chemical, biological weapons, their related production equipment, and certain chemicals and biological agents which are capable of being used in the manufacture of chemical or biological weapons are assessed in accordance with stringent criteria.
+Licence applications for the import and export of chemical, biological weapons, their related production equipment, and certain chemicals and biological agents which are capable of being used in the manufacture of chemical or biological weapons are assessed in accordance with stringent criteria.
 The policy of the Government is to control any import/export of these products or their related equipment and to ensure that there is sufficient assurance that the import/export would not be used in the manufacture of chemical or biological weapons and that the possibility of the export being diverted to unknown uses is sufficiently safeguarded.
-In this connection, all such applications should be accompanied by the necessary supporting technical documentation and an end-user certificate duly completed by the end-user.
-Additional information may also be required on the consignee/end-user by completing a HKF5 Form (pdf fillable format).
+In this connection, all such applications should be accompanied by the necessary supporting technical documentation and an end-user statement duly completed by the end-user.
 Applications involving chemical weapons precursors have to be accompanied by :

-Licence applications covering the import/export of chemicals, biological agents and pathogens may be subject to inter-departmental review.
+Licence applications covering the import and export of chemicals, biological agents and pathogens may be subject to inter-departmental review.
 Where inter-departmental review is required, it may take a longer processing time, particularly so if additional technical details and/or clarifications are needed.

-Trading of munitions items in Hong Kong is subject to very stringent control by both the Trade and Industry Department under the Import and Export Ordinance and the (Strategic Commodities) Regulations (Cap.
-60) and the Hong Kong Police Force under the Firearms and Ammunition Ordinance, (Cap.
-238) of the Laws of Hong Kong.
+Trading of munitions items in Hong Kong is subject to very stringent control by both the Trade and Industry Department (“TID”) under the Import and Export Ordinance ( Cap.
+60, Laws of Hong Kong ), including its subsidiary legislation, i.e. the Import and Export (Strategic Commodities) Regulations (Cap.
+60G, Laws of Hong Kong) (“the Regulations”) and the Hong Kong Police Force under the Firearms and Ammunition Ordinance (Cap.
+238, Laws of Hong Kong).

 An export licence application covering arms and ammunition will be approved only if the supporting information and documentation substantiates that the transfer is for legitimate purposes.